 BUAD 299: Directed Group Study Topics

-Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the undergraduate Bulletin. .
+Provides academic departments an opportunity to offer courses in specialized or experimental areas, either lower or upper division, not listed in the undergraduate Bulletin.
 May be repeated for a total of 3 credits.
-Credits: 1-3 Prerequisites: Approval by department chair

 BUAD 301: Principles of Management